-Pace: moderate and varied, slow in the mountains, some open going for fast canters.
+Pace: moderate to slow due to terrain; slow in the mountains, some open going in valleys for canters.

-Riding ability: all abilities if reasonably fit; the local riding and tack is different from the English style and easy to learn, but hours can be long so a reasonable level of fitness and some previous riding experience are required.
+Riding ability: all abilities if reasonably fit; the local riding style is easy to learn and Argentine tack is comfortable for the less experienced rider but hours can be long and there's some challenging terrain so a reasonable level of fitness and some previous riding experience are required.

 Weight limit: 95kg (15 stone).
 Please contact us if you are near the limit.

 Accommodation: 5* & 3* camps

 Group size: maximum 8.

 Season: November to March